The Air Canada Annual Worldwide Companion Pass is granted upon meeting a certain spending threshold on the premium Aeroplan credit cards.

 For the latter type of traveller, the thought of parting ways with a few grand in cash for business class flights just doesn’t sit right.
 They’d rather follow a defined strategy of using points for business class and paying cash for economy.

-In this case, it’d be fair to value the Companion Pass somewhere in the region of $500 (CAD).
+In this case, a fair value for the Companion Pass might fall somewhere in the region of $500 (CAD).
 As we saw, any long-haul flight outside of North America can realistically unlock this valuation, while flights to Air Canada’s most distant destinations can easily achieve higher value.

 If you’re the type of traveller who isn’t averse to paying for a business class flight here and there, and who engages with Aeroplan enough to earn eUpgrades through elite status, you’ll get much more out of the Companion Pass than someone who’s purely treating it as an incremental benefit.